 The following are just some of the possible causes:

 - general anesthesia

-- diseases of the intestines, kidneys, or liver
+- diseases of the esophagus, stomach, intestines, kidneys, or liver

 - irritation of the nerves that control breathing

-Conditions that are related to chronic hiccups include any medical or health issue that affects the autonomous nervous system.
+Conditions that are related to chronic hiccups may include any medical or health issue that involves the autonomic nervous system.
 This is the system which controls your body’s unconscious actions, like breathing, heartbeat, and digestive tract functions.